-The prices of the exhibition space and other services related to the Exhibitor's participation in the Fair are indicated in the Declaration of Participation and Terms of Participation and in the attachments.
-At the same time, the Exhibitor undertakes to pay the Organizer remuneration on time for these services in the amount indicated therein.
+The Fee for participation in the Fair and its components as well as prices of the other services related to the Exhibitor’s participation in the Fair are set out in Declaration of Participation, Terms of Participation and attachments.
+The Exhibitor undertakes to pay Fee for participation in the Fair as well as remuneration to the Organizer on time..

 The terms and method of payment of amounts due to the Organizer are set out in the Terms of Participation document.

-The organizer does not guarantee the performance of orders for services that were submitted later than 3 days before the first day of the Fair.
-The price for such orders is higher by 30% in relation to the prices given in the price lists, forms and is payable at the ticket office of the Fair at the time of placing the order.
+The organizer does not guarantee the performance of orders for services that were submitted later than 7 days before the first day of the Fair.
+The price for such orders is higher by 30% in relation to the prices given in the price lists, forms.
+In case of placing an order for additional services during the assembly period the price is payable at the ticket office of the Fair at the time of placing the order.
+In any other case the Exhibitor is obliged to pay the price and/or fee on Organizer’s first notice via bank transfer to the bank account indicated by the Organizer.